jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 Now we've got an idea of what a method is let's get back to the rule.
 Inside a method `this` is the "owner".
-The "owner is simply whatever is on the left hand side of that `.` you used to access the methog.
+The "owner is simply whatever is on the left hand side of that `.` you used to access the method.
 It's most obvious what that means in a class.
 For example:

 ```js